 In 2019, the Hale Community Garden reorganized in an effort to sustain itself long term.
 In July 2019, Arlean Hale Lambert to donate the 5 acre site for community use to the Town of Blacksburg with easements placed on the property to conserve it as gardens/open space in perpetuity .
 An endowment fund for the future of the garden is housed at the Community Foundation of the New River Valley.
 The local non-profit Live, Work, Eat, Gather, Inc. is the managing organization offering community expertise and a vision for the future.

 The community has contributed greatly to site improvements.
 Blue Ridge Timberwrights and the Blacksburg Rotary Club combined efforts to create a timber frame pavilion for classes, meetings, and picnicking.
 Bowers Barn Builders completed a tool shed for the gardens in 2014.
 Heritage Stone laid the patio under the timberframe and outside the greenhouse.

-In 2019 the seventy plots are tended by gardeners from a dozen countries.
-The garden is also a site for community volunteer work, well over 1000 of hours each year.
+In 2020 the seventy plots are tended by gardeners from a dozen countries.
+The garden is also a site for community volunteer work, well over 1000 of hours each year (less in COVID times).
 Garden programming includes classes, community garden projects, and school field trips.

 The Hale Community Garden is a model of community development engaging Virginia Tech students, community members and local organizations.
 We are dedicated to a strong community, a healthy ecological environment, educational opportunities, and food sovereignty.
 Today we are delighted to see that a vibrant community garden flourishes.